Detection prospects of solar $g$-modes with LISA

+where $h_{\rm TD}$ denotes the threshold detectable strain for a given signal-to-noise ratio $S/N$ in velocity experiments, $h_I$ is the instrumental noise (which is referred as $B_I$ in the Table \ref{tab:modes_data}), $h_b$ is the binary confusion noise (which is referred as $B_b$ in the Table \ref{tab:modes_data}), and $T$ is the observation time of 10 years in seconds. $h_I$ are shown in the Figure (\ref{fig:final_S0_S2_vs_frequency}) for the detector and $h_b$ is represented by the solid green curve.

-Finally, I present a comparison of the expected signal-to-noise ratio (SNR) for LISA as a function of frequency, shown in Fig.~(\ref{fig:LISA_SNR_with_frequency_new_comparison}), for solar oscillation modes with $\ell=2$ and $m=2$.
+I present a comparison of the expected signal-to-noise ratio (SNR) for LISA\cite{amaro2017laser} and Taiji\cite{Liu_2023_Taiji}, as a function of frequency, shown in Figure~(\ref{fig:LISA_SNR_with_frequency_new_comparison}), for solar oscillation modes with $\ell=2$ and $m=2$.
 The SNR is evaluated under two different assumptions for the solar mode amplitudes: (i) conservative upper limits inferred from helioseismic velocity measurements with $\mathrm{SNR}=3$, and (ii) theoretically predicted velocity amplitudes from excitation models~\cite{Balmforth_1992MNRAS.255..639B}.
 In all cases, I use the updated LISA instrumental noise model and include relevant astrophysical background contributions.

 For each amplitude assumption, two noise scenarios are considered.
 In the first case, only instrumental noise is included, shown by the solid blue curve for the velocity-based upper-limit amplitudes and by the solid black curve for the theoretically predicted amplitudes.
 In the second case, both instrumental noise and the Galactic binary confusion noise are included, shown by the dashed red and dashed green curves, respectively.